The right tire makes all the difference in the performance of a light truck or SUV

 Braking, accelerating, steering and suspension have one thing in common: The quality of your tires affects them all.
 A bald set of tires can lead to rough rides or -- even worse -- cause you to lose control of your vehicle.
 The wrong set of tires isn't much better.
 The right rubber, on the other hand, "will offer the responsiveness necessary for obstacle avoidance, short stopping distances that aid panic braking situations, and road-holding grip under both dry and wet conditions," says the Car Care Council.

-All-season tires are the best type of tire for most drivers.
-Designed with pavement performance in mind, these give drivers a quieter, more car-like experience.
-The best all-season truck tires combine this comfortable ride with safety features for stability on curves, short braking distances and adequate traction on wet streets.
-They have the lowest rolling resistance of the three tire types to boost miles per gallon.
-Top models can manage light snow and ice, but if your region gets heavy snowfall, consider switching to a winter truck tire, which will give you better grip on slick and snowy roads.
-To find the best winter tires, visit our report on Snow Tires.
+All-season tires are designed with pavement performance in mind and deliver a quieter, more car-like experience.
+The best all-season truck tires combine a comfortable ride with safety features for stability on curves, short braking distances and adequate traction on wet streets.
+They have the lowest rolling resistance of the three tire types to boost mileage performance.
+Top models can manage light snow and ice, but if your region gets heavy snowfall, consider switching to a winter truck tire, which will give you the best grip on slick and snowy roads.
+Our report on snow tires includes some recommendations for winter tires for SUVs and light trucks.

 All-terrain tires are best for highway driving with occasional off-road adventures.
-The best all-terrain tires maintain a good balance between highway performance -- quiet and smooth enough to be comfortable for most daily drivers -- while keeping enough aggressive tread to crawl through mid-range off-road trails.
+The best all-terrain tires maintain a good balance between highway performance -- quiet and smooth enough to be comfortable for most daily driving -- but with enough aggressive tread to crawl through mid-range off-road trails.
 According to a leading consumer organization, many models of all-terrain truck tires have enough grip for accelerating on snow-packed roads, but none are very good at braking quickly when roads are icy, so a snow tire is still the better choice for winter driving.
-The increase in traction also cuts down on the tires' rolling resistance, so users should expect lower miles per gallon when switching to an all-terrain truck tire versus an all season model.
+The increase in traction does cut down on the tires' rolling resistance, so users should expect poorer gas economy when using an all-terrain truck tire versus an all season model.

 ConsumerSearch editors evaluated dozens of professional road tests and hundreds of owner reviews for all types of truck tires.
 We narrowed down the field by focusing on safety features -- including braking abilities, handling on corners and resistance to hydroplaning.
 From there, we picked truck/SUV tires that combine excellent performance with comfort and durability, and found several top models in a range of prices.
 Match one of these to your budget and driving needs to find the best tire for you.